The Formative Years: (1985-1990)

 For four years, 1987-1990, the program operated on a part-time basis.
 Mike and Gene were joined by Dan Mularski, another veteran youth minister and Michael McKay, an untamed Scotsman ripe for adventure.
 Trips were conducted during the summer and over the school-year holidays of Thanksgiving, Christmas, and Easter.
 The battle cry was “to the fullest!” and the students developed character in the face of incredible challenges.
 The program became more structured and an academic component was added.
 Gradually, some canoes and outdoor gear were accumulated.
 The staff even got paid occasionally, and they all loved what they were doing.

-Michael C. Henkel received the Meritorious Service Award from the Juvenile Court Judge’s Commission in 1990 for “outstanding service to Pennsylvania’s youth and community” and in November of that year, the Outside In School of Experiential Education, Inc. was formed as a private 501(c)(3) non-profit corporation.
+In November of 1990, the Outside In School of Experiential Education, Inc. was formed as a private 501(c)(3) non-profit corporation.
 A twelve bed residential program was established to expand on the short-term trips, as requested by juvenile court.
 A 140-acre farm near Ligonier was purchased through the generosity of the foundation community in 1993.
 Since then, Outside In has been gradually expanding services and improving program quality.
-An aftercare program exists to facilitate the transition back to home, school and community.
-A weekend supervision program serves as an alternative to out-of-home placement for boys with less serious problems.
-A formal system for measuring outcomes was established in 1997 and in 1999, the Pennsylvania Association of Probation, Parole and Correction honored Outside In as “Program of the Year”.

-Finally, after eighteen months of preparation, we are proud to announce that as of March 26, 2009 Outside In’s behavioral healthcare services are accredited with the Council on Accreditation for Rehabilitation Facilities (CARF).
+• March 2009 – Outside In’s behavioral healthcare services are accredited with the Council on Accreditation for Rehabilitation Facilities (CARF).
 CARF accreditation applies to both inpatient and outpatient substance abuse services and compliments our long standing accreditation with the American Camp Association covering our outdoor and residential operations.

 Much has changed but Outside In is still just looking for an opportunity to serve.
 Our expansion has never been driven by ambition but always by responding to a request for help.
 To keep our focus we ask the same question over and over, ‘What can we do for this kid, this family, today?”
-The field trips still provide the spice for residential treatment, taking the “enrichment” concept to a whole new level.
-We visit fascinating historic sites, farms, and wilderness areas.
+The W.I.L.D Program still provides the spice for residential treatment, taking the “enrichment” concept to a whole new level.
 The intrinsic stimulation of the outdoors and the life-changing power of experiential processes make our work both engaging and effective.
 Wasn’t it Longfellow who said “Young men should travel, if for nothing but the adventure”?

 Our task stands before us with more clarity, and more urgency, than ever.
 Spend some time with us and you’ll see our optimism runs deep and hope abounds.
 The Outside In mission to youth and families is inspired by John 10:10 and aptly captured in the proclamation “Understanding what is right, choosing what is best – life to the fullest!”